 In line with the growth of the Fourth Industrial Revolution (4IR), the demand for digital and smart technology-based education related to the built environment is growing, driven by the demand from all industry stakeholders.
 And students at the University of Cape Town’s (UCT) Department of Construction Economics and Management in the Faculty of Engineering & the Built Environment are hungry for a curriculum driven by the 4IR, said Dr Alireza Moghayedi.

 As a Faculty, we are pursuing SDG11 of Sustainable Cities from all different fronts!
-A huge part of this is analysing and improving the health of our waterways and Future Water UCT are on the pulse of the matter.
-Check out this video from their Peninsula Paddle event that happened earlier this month to see how they are working alongside the CT Environmental Education Trust to raise awareness -- all in the pursuit of a water sensitive city.
+A huge part of this is analysing and improving the health of our waterways and Future Water UCT are on the pulse of the matter.- all in the pursuit of a water sensitive city.

 Three University of Cape Town (UCT) climate change experts have carried out a case study to understand what a just transition of South Africa’s energy landscape into a low-carbon environment could look like.
 This Just Transition Transaction (JTT) aims to simultaneously solve the electricity supply crisis in South Africa while moving the country towards renewable energy, its emissions commitments and job creation in terms of the Paris Agreement.